 Patient-Centered Medical Home

-In 2009, Blue Cross Blue Shield of Michigan and its physician partners launched the nation’s largest Patient-Centered Medical Home designation program.
-Developed in partnership with doctors and physician organizations, the Patient-Centered Medical Home program is transforming the health care system into a model of efficient, cost-effective care centered around the patient.
+Since 2009, Blue Cross Blue Shield of Michigan’s Patient-Centered Medical Home designation program has transformed primary care into a model of efficient, cost-effective care centered around the patient.

 These initiatives have been recognized with many awards including: